-Vacuum arc deposition is an effective and environmental friendly technique for the production of decoration coatings on architectural glass and steel.
+Accepted for publication in: Uzbek Journal of Physics ISSN 1025-8817 Vacuum arc deposition is an effective and environmental friendly technique for the production of decoration coatings on architectural glass and steel.
 This robust and inexpensive process allows to produce coated materials for building and construction which are cheap enough to be able to compete with materials prepared in a traditional metallurgical way.
-Particularly, in the last years stainless steel strips and rods coated with TiN in SONG Ltd. were used by building companies in Moscow for the rebuilding of the Cathedral of Christ The Saviour (2 m long elements for the chains fixing the crosses on the domes), for the construction of the monument for Emperor Peter the Great and of the new roof for the Moscow Luzhniki Olympic Stadion (altogether about 2000 m2, 1x2 m coated strips are used) and for the reconstruction of the roof of the Great Kremlin Palace (about 200 m long decorative grating, made of laser patterned and TiN coated 1x2 m strips).
-Vacuum arc process allows one to deposit very uniform coatings on the three-dimensional parts having complicated form.
-Especially important are the possibilities to produce the patterned coatings and coatings with any interference colour (like red, purple, green, yellow etc.) on largearea substrates.
+Particularly, in the last years stainless steel strips and rods coated with TiN in SONG Ltd. were used by building companies in Moscow for the rebuilding of the Cathedral of Christ The Saviour (2 m long elements for the chains fixing the crosses on the domes), for the construction of the monument for Emperor Peter the Great and of the new roof for the Moscow Luzhniki Olympic Stadion (altogether about 2000 m, 1x2 m coated strips are used) and for the reconstruction of the roof of the Great Kremlin Palace (about 200 m long decorative grating, made of laser patterned and TiN coated 1x2 m strips).
+Especially important are the possibilities to produce the patterned coatings and coatings with any interference colour (like red, purple, green, yellow etc.) on large-area substrates.
 This allows in particular to have the scratch and wear resistant drawings for the decorative and advertisement purposes or apply the unusual colours for glazing instead of "old-fashioned" brown windows.